PILATES HAS YOUR BACK!

 - bracing your core to protect your spine before and during any lifting movement

-- use a huge breath out as you lift (outbreath is when body is at it’s strongest)
+- use a huge breath out as you lift (you are stronger as you breathe out)

 - try and have the object as close to you as you can so you are not leaning forward putting extra pressure on your shoulders and back